 Growing carrots requires patience and tender loving care, especially in our Red River gumbo soil (heavy clay).
 The seeds can take weeks to germinate and once they sprout they need consistent watering.
-But it’s all worth it when you get to harvest and freeze these beauties.
+But it’s all worth it when you get to harvest and freeze or dehydrate these beauties.

 Carrots can be harvested when they’re little or big; in fact, they’ll keep in the ground long after the frost or first snowfall has occurred.
 However, when it comes to carrots, bigger is not necessarily better.
 If the temperature continues to be warm, carrots will continue to grow.
 The inner core (you know, that tough channel that runs in the center of a carrot) also gets bigger and the outer skin may start to become bitter.
 Carrots that stay in the ground may also split open or become prey to moles, rabbits or other garden pests.
 In the end, leaving them until the very end of the gardening season may not be the best idea.

 For the sweetest flavor, harvest carrots when they’re about 3/4 inch or 2 cm wide at the top.